Rigorous solution of strongly coupled $SO(N)$ lattice gauge theory in the large $N$ limit: Proof of Corollary (Area law upper bound)

-We are now ready to finish the proof of Corollary \ref{area}.
+Summing over all distinct $e\in l$, and noting that each plaquette contains at most four distinct edges of $l$, gives the desired result. \end{proof} We are now ready to finish the proof of Corollary \ref{area}.
 It is easy to give an argument that is purely derived from the statement of Theorem \ref{mainthm}, but to save space we will use some facts that have already been proved while proving Theorem~\ref{mainthm}.
 Let $a_k(l)$ be the coefficient defined in Section~\ref{power}.
 Then by Theorem \ref{akthm},